"Turkestan, Afghanistan, Transcaucasia, Persia - to many

 and well-being, the lives of countless millions depend on.
 A brief

-glance at the region's past history shows that, when the heart
+glance at the region's past history shows that, when the heart is

-has been moved, history has been made.
+been moved, history has been made.
 This vast region has reemerged

 as one of the most politically and economically important regions

 of the globe.
-It has become an arena of rivalries, internally
+It has become an arena of rivalries, internally and

 Finally, this region also is plagued with domestic internal and

 external, ethnic and religious conflicts and instability.
-On a
+On a per

-per capita basis, the Middle East is the most heavily armed region
+capita basis, the Middle East is the most heavily armed region

 (with conventional and weapons of mass destruction) in the world.

-And most importantly, as history shows, resolution of conflicts
+And most importantly, as history shows, resolution of conflicts in

-in this region, from ancient to present time, has been mostly
+this region, from ancient to present time, has been mostly

 resolved through war rather than diplomacy and peace.